 How to build a happy business culture from the start

-Developing a strong business culture is a necessity for small businesses who want to attract the best talent in their industry and reach their business goals.
+Developing a strong business culture is a necessity for small businesses who want to attract the best talent in their industry and gain a competitive advantage.

-This article will help you understand what business culture is, why it’s so important for your venture and how you can create a positive environment for employees to do their best work with you.
+This article will help you understand why cultivating a positive business culture is so important for your venture and how you can create an environment for employees that gives purpose and meaning to their workday.

 Table of Contents

 - What is business culture and why is it important?

 - How to develop your company’s core values

 - Examples of small businesses with excellent culture